ssoper/AccelerateExample/README.md

 ## Usage

-Uncomment the various method calls to compare CPU time necessary to computer matrix multiplication in a naive implementation vs an accelerated implementation.
+Uncomment the various method calls to compare CPU time necessary to compute matrix multiplication in a naive implementation vs an accelerated implementation.